Falmouth, Maine: Education

 Until June 2011, the town had a K–12 school system that included four individual school buildings.
 Lunt School included grades K–2 followed by Plummer-Motz which contained grades 3–4.
 Falmouth Middle School incorporated grades 5–8 and Falmouth High School contained grades 9–12.
 A new building, Falmouth Elementary School, opened in the fall of 2011.
 It was dedicated on September 17, 2011.
 The new elementary school contains grades K–5, replacing both Lunt School and Plummer-Motz.
 Falmouth Middle School now contains grades 6–8.
 The School Department is under the jurisdiction of the Falmouth School Board with participation of the Leadership Council and Superintendent of the Schools.
+Falmouth sports teams were known as the Yachtsmen until 2021, when the school board voted to change the nickname to the Navigators, citing concerns with gender bias and elitism.

 The Falmouth School Department is considered well above average by Maine state standards.
 Falmouth was named the "Top City to Live and Learn" by Forbes in 2011.

-Amenities
+Public amenities

-The privately owned, unattended Eric's Field airstrip is located between Winn Road and Longwoods Road, just south of Falmouth Country Club.
-Its FAA identifier is 78ME, and it was activated in 2009.
-Its runway (unpaved) headings are 18 and 36.
-Its area control center is Boston Center, while its flight service station is Bangor.
+Mackworth Island was donated by former Governor Percival Baxter.
+The Governor Baxter School for the Deaf occupies the center of the island and the remainder is a state park accessible to the public, with an oceanside walking trail around the perimeter.
+Clapboard Island, located a mile off Falmouth Town Land and accessible by kayak and canoe, includes a nature preserve administered by the Maine Coast Heritage Trust.
+The Family Ice Center, a nonprofit ice skating facility, is "Southern Maine’s premier year round ice skating and community center," according to its website.